JeremyRaj/Name-Sorter/README.md

 # High Level Architecture
 ![Screenshot](readmeimages/diagram.png)
 The core of the system is the sorter Engine.
-It reads data from the file, routes the data to the engine and outputs the sorted data to the console window and file.
+It reads data from the file, executes the sorting routine and outputs the sorted data to the console window and file.

 # Build & CI - Azure DevOps
 Build shown in Azure DevOps portal